How Do We Perform Paternity Testing?

 Step 1 – DNA Isolation, Quantitation, and Purification

-During this stage, the laboratory isolates the buccal cells from the head of the swabs.
-After removing the cells from the swabs, the DNA is extracted from the cells.
-The DNA is quantitated to determine how much DNA is present and the DNA is further concentrated and purified if required.
+During the first stage, the laboratory isolates the buccal (cheek) cells from the swabs and extracts the DNA.
+The DNA is then quantitated to determine the amount present and further concentrated and purified if necessary.

 Step 3 – Sequencing